 |Montag 13.12.2021||10.15-12.00 Uhr||Ethnologie, grosser Seminarraum|

 |Montag 20.12.2021||10.15-12.00 Uhr||Ethnologie, grosser Seminarraum|

 Modul: Areas: Afrika (Master Studiengang Europäische Geschichte in globaler Perspektive )

 Modul: Fields: Environment and Development (Master Studiengang African Studies)

 Modul: Fields: Knowledge Production and Transfer (Master Studiengang African Studies)

-Modul: Research Skills in Social and Cultural Anthropology (Master Studienfach Anthropology)
+Modul: Theory and General Anthropology (Master Studienfach Anthropology)